-IPPs ask the Court to approve Angeion Group as the Claims Administrator and Notice Agent and to approve First NBC Bank as Escrow Agent in this case.44 Angeion Group would be responsible for: (1) implementing and coordinating the notice plan and (2) managing, accounting for, and disbursing funds from the settlements, including tax reporting and disbursing.
-Angeion anticipates that \$60,000 will be sufficient to cover these costs.
-After reviewing the experience of Angeion, the Court is satisfied that Angeion is qualified to administer the settlement.
-Therefore, the Court approves Angeion as the Claims Administrator.
+Pentair settlement.
+Angeion would be responsible for (1) implementing and coordinating the notice plan and (2) managing, accounting for, and disbursing funds from the settlements, including tax reporting and disbursing.
+Counsel anticipates that \$145,000 will be sufficient to cover these costs.66 After reviewing Angeion's experience, the Court is satisfied that Angeion is qualified to administer the settlement.
+Indeed, Angeion is currently administering the settlements between IPPs and Hayward and IPPs and Zodiac.
+Therefore, the Court approves Angeion as the Claims Administrator and Notice Agent.

+Counsel also moves to appoint First NBC Bank, the Courtappointed Escrow Agent for the Hayward and Zodiac settlements, as Escrow Agent for the Pentair settlement.
 First NBC Bank would be responsible for accepting deposit of, safeguarding, and disbursing the settlement funds consistent with the final settlement order and further orders from the Court.
-First NBC Bank's fees will be capped at \$2500.
-The Court also approves First NBC Bank as Escrow Agent.
+First NBC Bank's fees will be capped at \$2,500.
+The Court approves First NBC Bank as Escrow Agent.